Teacher in Charge: Mrs D. Jarrett.

 Health and Physical Education, Technology

 All Internal Assessment tasks are written reports.
+Please note this course consists of two Internal Assessments and two External Assessments (Examinations).

-$40.00 for pantry ingredients and provisions which the school supplies.
 Each student is also required to contribute the perishable ingredients for practical lessons.
-Stationary is an additional cost (although minimal).